mariusadam/the-bee-game/README.md

 # Notes
 * this may seem a bit over-engineered, but I had some fun creating it from scratch
-* the idea of the game is that you can hit randomly a bee until the queen dies, when the queen dies, all the bees die, and the game is restarted
+* the idea of the game is that you can randomly hit a bee until the queen dies, when the queen dies, all the bees die, and the game restarts itself.